aliaks-ei/truck-configurator/solution-explanation.md

 To search for the necessary truck elements (external or internal), type a keyword in the search bar at the top of the screen.
 When user selects at least one of the results presented in the table, the `Your selection` section appears at the bottom of the page.
 It is possible to delete any of the selected elements or all at once (note, that the `Your selection` section is hidden if there are no selected elements).

-The `View combinations` button enabled only if at least one internal and external element is selected (i.e. combinations can be made).
+The `View combinations` button enabled only if at least one internal and external element are selected (i.e. combinations can be made).
 When user clicks on `View combinations` button, a confirmation modal appears in accordance with the task.

 > Business value of this confirmation modal raises questions: usually such a modal is shown if any irreversible actions are performed.
 In this case, there is no irreversible action: user can return to the previous page without losing data.
 Therefore, modal can be abandoned in future releases.